soferreira/openai-synapse-analytics/README.md

 - [Azure CLI](https://docs.microsoft.com/en-us/dotnet/azure/install-azure-cli/)
 - [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install/)

-> Note: Using PowerBI is an optional way to visulize data.

 ## Setup and deployment

 1. Create a resource group in which the resources would be created.